ibm-skills-network/clarity-knowledgebase/docs/labs/create-a-lab.md

 ## Writing our instructions

-Click `Edit Instructions` to edit the instructions for your lab.
+Click `Edit Instructions` to start.
+This will open **Author IDE** in a new tab.

+**Author IDE** is the editing environment you will be using to work on your lab.
+You can write rich markdown with powerful features like pagination, 1 click code execution and more.

 ## Testing our lab

+Click `Launch Lab` to view your lab as a learner would see it.

 ## Inserting our lab into our course